pde-rent/MathFonts/README.md

 The build system features:
 - **Multi-threaded compilation**: Fonts are downloaded and processed in parallel for faster builds
 - **Automatic LICENSE standardization**: All font licenses are automatically detected and standardized to a common `LICENSE` file format
-- **Organized output**: Processed fonts (source .ttf and/or .otf, optimized .woff and .woff2 and license) are organized in the `./dist` directory with consistent structure
+- **Organized output**: Processed fonts (optimized .woff2 and license) are organized in the `./dist` directory with consistent structure
+- **Optimized for web**: Only WOFF2 files and LICENSE files are included in the repository for minimal size

-The .woff and .woff2 fonts are optimized for web use.
+The .woff2 fonts are optimized for web use and provide the best compression and performance.

+**Repository Policy**: This repository includes only WOFF2 font files and their corresponding LICENSE files to maintain a reasonable repository size.
+Other formats (TTF, OTF, WOFF) are excluded from version control but can be generated locally using the build system.

 Warning
 -------